-If a student does not login and complete the survey within the first 7-day period for an online course or attend the first session for an on-ground course, OKWU will consider that student an unofficial withdrawal and OKWU will terminate the enrollment for that course.
-If there are consecutive courses where a student does not login and complete the survey with in the first 7-day period for an online course or attend the first session for an on-ground course, OKWU will consider that student an unofficial withdrawal from the course and also from the university.
+If a student does not log in and complete the course verification survey within the first 7-day period of a course, OKWU will consider that student an unofficial withdrawal and OKWU will terminate the enrollment for that course.
+If there are consecutive courses where a student does not log in and complete the course verification survey with in the first 7-day period of a course, OKWU will consider that student an unofficial withdrawal from the course and also from the university.
 A student who is unofficially withdrawn will have their tuition charges reversed; however, fees may apply.
 An unofficial withdrawal will likely impact the amount of financial aid that a student may receive.

 For online classes, the withdrawal date will be the 7th day of the course.
 For an on-ground course, the withdrawal date will be the date of the first class session.
-If you are unable to attend the first session and intend to complete the course, you must contact your instructor or Academic Advisor.
 It is the student's responsibility to confirm attendance, participation, and classwork requirements.
-If you fail to attend the second session, you will be considered an unofficial withdrawal based on your failure to attend session one.

 If a student fails to earn a passing grade for all courses within a term, this student will be reviewed to determine if he/she is an unofficial withdrawal.
-An unofficial withdrawal is defined by the Department of Education as a student who ceases to attend classes but does not officially withdrawal.
+An unofficial withdrawal is defined by the Department of Education as a student who ceases to attend classes but does not officially withdraw.
 If after review, it is determined that the student is an unofficial withdrawal, the Office of Financial Aid may be required to recalculate your financial aid.
 This may result in a balance due on your student account.